Abhiswain97/Abhiswain97/README.md

 - [Rust v/s C++ for Deep learning](abhishekswain.me/deep%20learning/machine%20learning/programming%20language/2020/07/12/rust-vs-cpp.html)
 - [Importance of a proper posture](abhishekswain.me/health/lifestyle/2020/07/10/importance-of-posture.html)
 <!-- BLOG-POST-LIST:END -->

-- 👯 I’m looking to collaborate on any project involving ML/DL/DS.
-- 💬 Ask me about anything ML/DL/Computer vision.
-I will try my best to answer or point you to a resource.

 My website ✍: [**abhishekswain.me**](https://abhiswain97.github.io/ListeningToLife/).
 You can check it out if you're interested.
 I write about anything & everything I love!